 Parole and probation are privileges that allow offenders to avoid jail or be released after serving only part of their sentences.
-The objectives of probation and probation are to rehabilitate offenders and guide them back to society, while minimizing the likelihood that they will commit a new crime.
-Community Oversight Broadly speaking, our probation and probation systems began in the 19th century as a system of peer support.
-Community members came forward to assure the court or prison that they could help people convicted of crimes to live legally outside of jail or prison.
+The objectives of these two systems are to rehabilitate offenders and guide them back to society, while minimizing the likelihood that they will commit a new crime.
+Broadly speaking, our probation and parole systems began in the 19th century as a system of community support.
+People from the local area would come forward to assure the court or prison that they could help people convicted of crimes to live legally outside of jail or prison.

-Governor Hochul recognizes the critical work of probation, probation and community oversight officials by declaring July 17-23 the Week of Pre-Trial Supervision, Parole and Parole.
-The subsequent shipment of weapons to probation and probation officers completed those agencies' transition from service orientation to identification as law enforcement.
+In recognition of the critical work of probation, parole and community oversight officials, Governor Hochul declared July 17-23 as the Week of Pre-Trial Supervision, Parole and Parole.
+This was followed by the shipment of weapons to probation and parole officers, which completed their transition from service orientation to identification as law enforcement.
 This essay is part of the Brennan Center series that examines the excessive punishment that has come to define the criminal legal system in the United States.
-In addition to having their probation or probation revoked, offenders may face additional criminal charges for possession of illegal drugs, weapons, or stolen merchandise.
+In addition to having their probation or parole revoked, offenders may face additional criminal charges for possession of illegal drugs, weapons, or stolen merchandise.

 While this has begun to change in recent years, governors often held probation board seats with political allies with little education or experience in criminal justice.
 Through an online criminal justice degree from Maryville University, students can discover what defines each role and prepare for work serving others in the judicial system.
 While behavior is certainly a factor, probation boards consider many other factors, such as the inmate's age, marital and parental status, mental state, and criminal history.
 Parole and probation are privileges rather than rights that allow convicted felons to avoid going to prison or serving only part of their sentences.

-The Fourth Amendment to the United States Constitution protects individuals from illegal searches and seizures by law enforcement officers and does not extend to people on probation or probation.
+The Fourth Amendment to the United States Constitution protects individuals from illegal searches and seizures by law enforcement officers and does not extend to people on probation or parole.